MichelaPozzi/2025-topic-03-group-04/README.md

         6.Visualizations

+    **PCA visualization**\
     ![Before and after comparison of SVA cleaned data](images/RNAse_SVA_PCA.png)

+    **Output**\
+    With SVA there is a batch effect visible.
+It is shown in the circular structure beforehand which doesn\`t directly hint at a batch effect between replicates but other more hidden possible effects.
+Afterwards the point are more centered and there is no structure visible, overall they seem more homogeneous .

 3.  **Interpretation and results:**\
     → SVA better fit due to unknown batch effects ( not known when measurements are taken, or on